 Marcella co-authored Chapter III of "The Line of Succession" in the Fordham Law Review report “Fifty Years After the Twenty-Fifth Amendment: Recommendations for Improving the Presidential Succession System.”

-Marcella is admitted to practice law in New York, New Jersey, and the U.S. District Court for the District of New Jersey, and the U.S. District Courts for the Southern and Eastern Districts of New York.
+Marcella is admitted to practice law in New York, New Jersey, Massachusetts, the U.S. District Court for the District of New Jersey, and the U.S. District Courts for the Southern and Eastern Districts of New York.